 Tenggol is the southernmost island in Terengganu State’s archipelago chain, stretching over the South China Sea.
-Unlike its neighbours the Perhentian Islands, this place hardly gets any visitors apart from a handful of locals.
+Unlike its neighbours, the Perhentian Islands, this place hardly sees any visitors besides a handful of locals.
 Expect ideal snorkelling conditions, daily whale shark tours and jungle trails.
 Culture Trip recommends Tenggol Island Beach Resort for a luxurious beach getaway.
 To get here, take a five-hour bus from Kuala Lumpur to Kuala Dungan followed by a 50-minute ferry to Tenggol Island.
 It’s worth the long trip.

 Terengganu’s Kapas Island is practically uninhabited compared to its neighbours.
-Only a handful of guesthouses and hostels line the empty coastlines, catering towards budget-conscious crowds.
+Only a handful of guesthouses and hostels line the empty coastlines, catering to budget-conscious crowds.
 Forget luxury resorts, mass development and WiFi: Kapas is all about reflection and solitude.
 Expect vast coastlines, colourful coral reefs and crystal-clear waters.
-Culture Trip recommends at least two nights here to get the most out of one of Malaysia’s most secret islands along the eastern coast.
+Culture Trip recommends at least two nights here to get the most out of one of Malaysia’s most mysterious islands.

-Gem Island (Pulau Gemia) bursts with marine life among its vibrant coral reefs.
-Palm trees line the soft, sandy beaches just a stone’s throw away from deep and lush jungle.
+The vibrant coral reefs of Gem Island (Pulau Gemia) are bursting with marine life, while palm trees line the soft, sandy beaches just a stone’s throw from deep, lush jungle.
 While this might sound like many other islands in Malaysia, it lacks one crucial element: tourists.
 Apart from the handful of guests at the island’s resort and spa, you won’t see another soul.
-Ask locals in Kuala Lumpur and most won’t know Gem, making it one of the most secret islands in Malaysia.
+Ask locals in Kuala Lumpur and most won’t know Gem, making it one of the lesser-known islands in Malaysia.

-Dazzling white-sand beaches, celebrity-favourite resorts and beachfront villas are three ways to describe Rawa Island.
-This tiny coral island off Johor State has just two resorts, alluring those looking for a very private retreat.
-Wake up to the sound of lapping waves and open the curtains to the empty white coastline.
-This piece of paradise comes with a high price tag and limited rooms that often sell out months in advance.
-Rawa is perfect for honeymooners or more affluent couples on a romantic getaway.
+Dazzling white-sand beaches, celebrity-favoured resorts and beachfront villas sum up Rawa Island.
+This tiny coral island off Johor State has just two resorts – making it particularly attractive to those looking for extreme privacy – so it’s no surprise that this piece of paradise comes with a high price tag and limited rooms that often sell out months in advance.
+Rawa is perfect for honeymooners or couples on a romantic getaway.

 Stay in an overwater bungalow on Pom Pom Island (Sabah)